Skip to Content

 This mountain town is one of my favorite stops on the drive from Calgary to Kelowna.
 Revelstoke, BC is one of the most beautiful places to visit in British Columbia.
 It has everything you could want!
 Mountains, lakes, glaciers, vast forests, and friendly people!

-• Take the gondola up at Revelstoke Mountain Resort – It’s easily one of the best views in Revelstoke with the added bonus of not having to walk up!
+- In the summer ride the Revelstoke Mountain Resort gondola – It’s easily one of the best views in Revelstoke with the added bonus of not having to walk up!
+The gondola costs just $35 CAD.
 Don’t get me wrong, I love hiking but sometimes you just want to take it easy.
 There are two gondolas at the resort.
 The first takes you to the top of the mountain coaster.
 This second gondola is a good 10-minute ride, and at the top, you have breathtaking panoramic views of the valley!

 Stoke Hotel is a very good budget option that includes breakfast.
 It’s located right in town and has really good reviews!

-Coast Hillcrest Hotel is a highly rated hotel that offers guests a comfortable stay at a reasonable price.
-They have an onsite fitness center, sauna, hot tub, as well as a restaurant.
+Another option is Coast Hillcrest Hotel is a highly rated hotel that offers guests a comfortable stay at a reasonable price.
+They have an onsite fitness center, sauna, and hot tub, as well as a restaurant.
 The location is central and the large selection of room types means there is something suitable for everyone including families.

 9. Sicamous